apache/calcite/TUTORIAL.md

 ### Built-in SQL implementation

-How does Optiq implement SQL, if an adapter does not implement all of the core relational operators?
+How does Calcite implement SQL, if an adapter does not implement all of the core relational operators?

 (To be written.)